vavralukas/SCBIO/README.md

 </p>

 ## Design of the Game
-The game was designed in Unity and is controled with hand gestures recognized by the NN model mentioned above.
+The game was designed in Unity and is controlled with hand gestures recognized by the NN model mentioned above.
+All files necessary for a correct execution of the game are in [the Unity folder in this repository](https://github.com/vavralukas/SCBIO/tree/main/Unity).
 The design is following:

  <img src="https://github.com/vavralukas/SCBIO/blob/main/screenshots_readme/game_design.png" width="800" height="400">

-### The goal of the game
+### The Goal of the Game
 The goal of the game is to lead the ball through the playground using hand gestures avoiding hitting blue blocks.
 When the ball hits a blue block, the game starts again.

-### How to control the game
+### How to Control the Game
 As mentioned above, the game is controlled by two hand gestures: by a palm and by a fist

 1. PALM - when a player shows a palm to the camera, the ball goes UP